Chung Nguyen Do: Club career

 Born in Sofia to Vietnamese parents, Do started his career aged six in CSKA Sofia academy, before moving to Slavia Sofia.
 Starting as a goalkeeper, he switched to midfielder because he wanted to enjoy the game more.
 In the summer of 2022, it was reported that Barcelona are interested in Do.
 In January 2023 he was promoted to the first team and joined the winter camp.
 Chung completed his professional debut in a league match against Pirin Blagoevgrad on 13 January 2023.

 On 27 July 2025, Do was transferred to V.League 1 club Ninh Binh, signing a five-year contract with the Vietnamese side, for a reported transfer fee of €500,000.

 International career

-Bulgaria
+Bulgaria Youth

 Being eligible for both Bulgaria and Vietnam, Do represented Bulgaria at youth level.
 He was called up for Bulgaria U17 in 2021 and helped the team to qualify to the European U17 Championship.
 Chung was in the squad for the 2022 UEFA European Under-17 Championship.
 In September 2022 he was called up for Bulgaria U19 for the 2023 UEFA European Under-19 Championship qualification matches.

 On 18 March 2023, he received his first call-up for the Bulgaria U21 for the friendly tournament Antalya Cup between 25 and 28 March 2023.